 No way!
 Capstone can serve students both locally and long-distance through our virtual consulting services.
-By utilizing tools such as Facetime, Skype, joinme or Google+ along with Capstone’s unbelievable Student Portal resource, students can experience the same benefit of Capstone’s personalized service as do local students.
-We serve students from local towns such as Peachtree City, Fayetteville, Tyrone, Sharpsburg, Newnan, Fairburn, Hampton and Lovejoy as well as places as far away as Germany.
+By utilizing tools such as Facetime, Skype, or Zoom along with Capstone’s unbelievable Student Portal resource, students can experience the same benefit of Capstone’s personalized service as do local students.
+We serve students from local towns such as Peachtree City, Fayetteville, Tyrone, Sharpsburg, Newnan, Fairburn, Hampton and Lovejoy located in Georgia, and Huntsville and surrounding areas in Alabama.
+We also serve students from our neighboring states such as Tennessee and Florida, and even places as far away as Germany.

 How important is it for my child to do something other than work or “having fun” during the summer?